-- The buyer must ensure that the full amount of money which must be brought to the closing is properly wired from your bank beforehand.
+- The buyer must ensure that the full amount of money that must be brought to the closing is properly wired from your bank beforehand.
 (No closing agent will take a personal check, and many no longer take bank cashier’s checks due to increased fraud.)

-- Homeowners insurance should be arranged well before the purchase is complete.
+- Homeowners’ insurance should be arranged well before the purchase is complete.

 - And, for both buyers and sellers, if they plan to change their marital status before the closing, they must notify their attorney/closing agent right away, since marital status is listed in the documents and in the deed.

 Buyers and sellers who are careful to do every required step quickly will find their closing happens within the contract’s timeframe.
 But with all the actions that must be taken by the parties, by the bank, and by the attorney/closing agent, it is clear that a month is a reasonable period to wait.